DataDog/integrations-core/supervisord/README.md

 ## Setup
 ### Installation

-The Supervisor check is packaged with the Agent, so simply [install the Agent][1] on any servers that use Supervisor to manage processes.
+The Supervisor check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your server that use Supervisor to manage processes.

 ### Configuration
 #### Prepare supervisord